 \subsection{History and Motivation}

 The study of diffeomorphisms of smooth manifolds has been a focus of differential topology from its inception.
 After initial geometric techniques were developed, the method of choice for attacking such automorphism groups was a combination of surgery theory and Waldhausen's A-theory, with the former providing input on block diffeomorphisms and the latter on the difference between block and honest diffeomorphisms, see \cite{WW3} for a modern formulation.
-With Tillmann's work from \cite{T 97} on cobordism categories of surfaces and Madsen and Weiss' proof of the Mumford conjecture in \cite{MW 07}, however, a new method emerged, whose application to high dimensional manifolds was pioneered by Galatius and Randal-Williams in \cite{GRW 09, GRW 14, GRW 14c} culminating in \cite{GRW 16}.
-Their work focuses on manifolds of even dimension and in the most basic case proceeds roughly as follows: Write $d$ for $2n$ or $2n+1$ and set $\theta^n_{d} \colon BO(d)\langle n \rangle \rightarrow BO(d)$ for the classifying map of the universal $d$-dimensional vector bundle on an $n$-connected space.
+With Tillmann's work \cite{T 97} on cobordism categories of surfaces and Madsen and Weiss' proof of the Mumford conjecture \cite{MW 07}, however, a new method emerged, whose application to high dimensional manifolds was pioneered by Galatius and Randal-Williams in \cite{GRW 09, GRW 14, GRW 14c} culminating in \cite{GRW 16}.
+Their work focuses on manifolds of even dimension and in the simplest case proceeds roughly as follows: Write $d$ for $2n$ or $2n+1$ and set $\theta^n_{d} \colon BO(d)\langle n \rangle \rightarrow BO(d)$ for the classifying map of the universal $d$-dimensional vector bundle on an $n$-connected space.
 One can then form the monoid (under boundary-connected sum)

 where the index runs through all $(n-1)$-connected $n$-parallelizable nullcobordisms of $S^{d-1}$; $n$-parallelizable means that the classifying map for the tangent bundle $W \rightarrow BO(d)$ admits a lift along $\theta_{d}^{n} \colon BO(d)\langle n \rangle \rightarrow BO(d)$, or equivalently that $W$ admits a framing on some $n$-skeleton.
 In three largely independent steps, Galatius and Randal-Williams now show that \begin{enumerate} \item[i)] The \emph{scanning map} of Madsen and Tillmann